farshed/ytdl-bulk/Readme.md

 $ node index.js
 ```

-Make sure that the playlist is public before downloading.
+Make sure that the playlist you're trying to download is public.